What Does RV Hookups Mean?

 - This is the adapter most people use at home to plug in their RVs to keep the batteries charged and run the fridge on electricity.

-- 15 amp power will not be able to run the RV AC (unless it has a special soft start on it) and if you use the microwave make sure nothing else is drawing power.
+- 15 amp power cannot run the RV AC (unless it has a special soft start on it) and if you use the microwave, make sure nothing else is drawing power.

-- With this adapter, you get half as much power as full 30 amp service.
+- With this adapter, you get half as much power as a full 30 amp service.

 Adapters for 15/20 Amp RVs